Fudgy Superfood Brownies: A Healthy Twist on a Classic Treat

 Instructions:

-In a large bowl, whisk together the granulated sugar, brown sugar, and eggs until smooth.
-Stir in the vanilla extract.
+Mix Wet Ingredients: In a large bowl, whisk sugars and eggs until smooth.
+Stir in vanilla extract.

-Add the melted chocolate mixture to the egg mixture and stir until well combined.
-Sift in the whole wheat flour, cocoa powder, and salt.
-Fold in the nuts and seeds.
+Combine Batter: Stir melted chocolate mixture into the egg mixture.
+Sift in whole wheat flour, cocoa powder, and salt; fold in nuts and seeds.

-Pour the batter into the prepared baking dish and spread it evenly.
-Bake for 25-30 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs.
+Bake: Pour batter into the pan and spread evenly.
+Bake 25-30 min until a toothpick comes out with a few moist crumbs.

 Nutritional Information (Per Serving):